 FIREWORK SAFETY TIPS

-Fireworks City loves the joy and excitement fireworks bring to every celebration.
+Firework safety should always be your top priority to ensure a fun and accident-free celebration.
+Fireworks City loves the joy and excitement fireworks bring to every occasion.
 Fireworks and American tradition go hand in hand, especially when celebrating our independence on the 4th of July.
-Therefore, whether you are celebrating the 4th of July, a wedding, a birthday or the New Year, we recommend that you follow the below safety tips.
+Therefore, whether you are celebrating independence day, a wedding, a birthday, or the New Year, we recommend that you follow the below firework safety tips:

 Obey All Local and State Laws –

 Every state and local municipality has specific laws regarding the sale and use of all state approved fireworks, so please contact local authorities and fire officials to understand all ordinances concerning the purchase and use of fireworks.
+Check out our page on State Laws to find out more about what is legal in your area!

 Always Remember to Use Your Head –

 When in doubt, use your common sense when handling fireworks.
 For example, read all directions and warning labels on every firework device, follow the printed instructions, and understand how each firework will perform.
+Understanding firework safety rules can help prevent injury and keep your festivities enjoyable.

 Keep Water Nearby –